TalkingQuickly/talkingquickly.co.uk/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 # if you are using RVM
 gem 'capistrano-rbenv', "~> 2.0"
 ```

-As you can see, Capistrano 3 splits out a lot of app specific functionality into separate gems.
-This increased focus on modularity is a theme throughout the version 3 rewrite.

 Then run `bundle install` if you're adding capistrano 3 for the first time or `bundle update capistrano` if you're upgrading.
 You may need to do some of the usual Gemfile juggling if you're updating and there are dependency conflicts.